 - Volunteer coach for youth football and soccer programs

-Katie Topping brings to NWEA a career spanning both education and technology marketing.
-She leads the Marketing, PR, and Advocacy teams in championing the NWEA mission—Partnering to help all kids learn®—to audiences around the world.
+Katie Topping’s career encompasses both education and technology marketing.
+She leads the Marketing, Public Relations, Advocacy and Internal Communications teams in championing the NWEA mission—Partnering to help all kids learn®—to audiences around the world.

 Katie holds a BA in Journalism from the University of Oregon and an MA in teaching from Willamette University.